denis-mludek/kaiju/README.md

 `connect` is called with three arguments, encapsulated in a `ConnectParams` object:

 - `on` registers a Stream that modifies the component local state.
-The stream will be unsubscribed from when the component is unmounted.
+The stream will be automatically unsubscribed from when the component is unmounted.
 - `messages` is the interface used to `listen` to custom Messages sent by direct component children or `send` a message to our direct component parent.
+Streams created this way will also be unsubscribed from when the component is unmounted.
 - `props` A props accessor function.
 Used to read props inside connect.

 `connect` arguably has more interesting characteristics than the imperative approach `React` use (i.e `setState`):

-Streams are composable, callbacks are not.
+- Streams are composable, callbacks are not.
 Doing things like throttling or only listening to the very last ajax action fired is a recurrent, non abstractable pain with imperative callback/setState.

+- Callback references often change over time (most likely from using partial application) and we can no longer apply streamlined performance optimizations because some props truly represent data while other props are callbacks that may or may not purposedly change.
+By using simple `Messages` instead of bound functions/closures, this issue is avoided.

 Example: